1,000+ Opportunities

 gov/thec.
 The Tennessee Higher Education Commission was created in 1967 by the Tennessee General Assembly.
 The Commission develops, implements, evaluates postsecondary education policies and programs in Tennessee while coordinating the state’s systems of higher education, and is relentlessly focused on increasing the number of Tennesseans with a postsecondary credential.

-Based on current listing details, eligibility includes: Local or regional collaboratives in Tennessee's rural areas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local or regional collaboratives in Tennessee's rural areas.
+Confirm the full requirements in the official notice before applying.